-When to Use a Graham Cracker Crust
+When to Use Graham Cracker Crust

 How to Make a Graham Cracker Crust

-Think of your mixture like sand at the beach: if it’s the perfect consistency for building sandcastles, you’re good.
+Think of your mixture like sand at the beach: If it’s the perfect consistency for building sandcastles, you’re good.

-Step 4: The key to making a good crust is all in the packing.
-In a 9” pie pan, start adding the crumbs ¼ cup at time, using your hands to press them well onto the sides of the pan to make a crust about ¼” thick.
+Melt six tablespoons of butter then combine with the crumbs and stir until everything is evenly mixed.
+The mixture shouldn’t look greasy, and will easily hold together if you give it a little pinch.
+The key to making a good crust is all in the packing.
+In a 9-inch pie pan, start adding the crumbs a quarter cup at time, using your hands to press them well onto the sides of the pan to make a crust about a quarter of an inch thick.
 Once the sides are done, dump the rest of the crumbs into the pan and spread them across the bottom of the pan.
 Grab a measuring cup, or a glass with a flat bottom, and use it to firmly pack the bottom crust.

-Step 5: Bake the crust for 10 minutes to set.
+Bake the crust for 10 minutes to set.
 You can fill your graham cracker crust and bake your full pie immediately, or cool completely if you’re making a pie with a cold filling, like pudding.

 If for some reason, you think you’ve made a mistake, it can be fixed.
 If it seems too greasy, add another spoonful of crumbs.
 Too dry?
 Add a touch more melted butter.